zawwz/lxsh/README.md

 # lxsh

-Extended shell linker for linking and generating shell code
+Extended shell linker for linking, generating and minimizing shell code

+# Installing

+Put the `lxsh` binary in a PATH folder, `/usr/local/bin` is the recommended.

 # Features